alfardil/autoRegenResume/README.md

 export DOWNLOADS_DIR="/Users/alfardilalam/Downloads"
 ```

 Then you can run `latexmk -pdf resume.tex` to autogenerate your pdf in your desired output directory.
+Your PDF will also autogenerate on save.

 `latexmk -C` will clean any junk files.